ThreeDee-GmbH/ue5-style-guide/README.md

 Example: Do **not** use `bRunning` if you also need `bWalking` or `bSprinting`.
 This should be defined as an enumeration with clearly defined state names.

+If there are multiple states that can occur concurrently they should be implemented as Flags using a [BitMask Enum](https://unrealcommunity.wiki/bitmask-bitflag-enums-kdq2na6w).
+Consider defining the Enum in C++ (either the parent class or in a dedicated typedef BlueprintFunctionLibrary) with Blueprint exposed comparison functions as handling bitmasks purely in Blueprint can be tricky sometimes.

 <a name="3.2.1.5"></a>
 <a name="bp-vars-naming-context"></a>
 ##### 3.2.1.5 Considered Context